indicozy/wmtm/README.md

 Hope you found this repo helpful/inspirational!
 If you want to tip for a coffee, I will add bitcoin/monero/dogecoin later.

 P.S.
-I'm total noob in git and bash, so be careful.
-I made the code to be as safe as possible (so there's no rm -rf ~), yet, if you have some programming skills, please check my bash code :)
+FYI I'm total noob in git and bash.
+I made the code to be as safe as possible (so there's no rm -rf ~), yet if you have some programming skills, please check my bash script ( ͡^ ͜ʖ ͡^)